 Similarly, Freshdesk has also invested heavily in application integration with regard to its helpdesk solutions.
 Called the App Gallery, Freshdesk’s selection of easily integrated programs rivals Zendesk.

 However, Freshdesk has thoughtfully built out a developer portal, encouraging customers to bring unlisted systems into the fold via SDK and API docs, and more.

 - Pros: Between existing programs and a robust developer portal, Freshdesk isn’t leaving many software programs out in the cold with regard to integration.

 - Cons: Information is the name of the game, not automation.
 In keeping with the theme of empowered support agents, Freshdesk’s connected apps don’t appear to be searchable by any kind of AI bot.
 This leaves users to retrieve and decipher information manually.

-Zendesk’s aptly named Customer Portal Software is designed to serve as a hub for users to monitor and track their support tickets.
-Additionally, customers can use the portal to create new tickets by using predefined fields to help narrow down the purpose of their request.
+Zendesk’s aptly named Customer Portal Software serves as a hub for users to monitor and track their support tickets.
+Additionally, customers can use the portal to create new tickets by using predefined fields to help narrow down the purpose of their requests.

 - Pros: Customer Portal Software helps customers stay informed on ticket status, track content updates, and more from a single touchpoint.

 - Cons: Despite being positioned as a self-service portal, the emphasis with this tool is on connecting support teams and customers, not empowering customers to find their own answers.

 Alternatively, Freshdesk’s self-service portal does the title a bit more justice, emphasizing a combination of answer bots, articles, forums, and ticket creation.
 Though the path from Level 0 support to speaking with an agent isn’t well defined, Freshdesk does seem to leverage more self-service options than its competitor.